Gitanjali Senior School, Begumpet

-Gitanjali Senior School was established by Mrs Gita Karan and Mr Uma Karan in June 1990 in Hyderabad, Begumpet, India.
+Gitanjali Senior School was established by Mrs Gita Karan and Mr Uma Karan in June 1990 in Begumpet, Hyderabad, India.
 The school has a primary school in Brahman Wadi, a kilometer away.
 Gitanjali Senior School has secured many national ranks in surveys and was ranked the third-best school in South India and the best in Andhra Pradesh in a survey conducted by Education World Magazine.

 The school has grades from classes 7 to 10 of Indian Certificate of Secondary Education and checkpoint and IGCSE.
 It also offers A-Level and ISC Boards for class 11 and 12.

-Facilities

-The school has a playground, cricket nets, and a basketball ground.
-The computer lab has around 25 computers, with a separate computer lab for the ISC students.
-The school houses four auditoriums out of which one is exclusively for conducting the annual Board Examinations.
-It has a Biology Laboratory, a Physics Laboratory, and a Chemistry Laboratory.
-The school library has over 500 books, ranging from reference material to fiction.

 Events

 For the first time, the institution hosted its MUN in 2015, attended by students from twin cities.
 The school also hosts a Sports Day and Investiture Ceremony and an Annual Day every year.
 It hosts Festanjali, the annual Inter-house fest for school students with literary events such as debate, elocution, and poetry.
 The sports events include cricket, football, basketball, kho-kho, and athletics.
 These are hosted under the category of Inter-House Events.
 An annual volleyball tournament is also held for the teachers.